yingshaoxo/magic_magnet/dependencies/yingshaoxo_c/README.md

 # ypython
 A single header version of python for c.

+> 'y' here means 'yingshaoxo'.
+The full name should be "yingshaoxo's python".

 ## Ideas
 ### How to use python to write a c dependencies manager or compiler?